 Gardeners often put in plants because of their looks – lush green leaves, brightly coloured flowers, unusually textured foliage.
 But behind their good looks, some plants present a hidden danger for dogs, other animals and even humans if they are touched or, more likely in the case of dogs, ingested.

 And sometimes, even small amounts being eaten can have tragic results.

-In 2017, then president of the Australian Veterinary Association, Dr Paula Parker, outlined a terrible scenario she had encountered involving dogs running amuck with cycads.
+In 2017, then president of the Australian Veterinary Association, Dr Paula Parker, outlined a terrible scenario she had encountered involving dogs running amuck with cycads (pictured right).